 Just as the snowshoe season was getting underway, an old back problem flared up.
 A trip to the chiropractor reassured me I should continue to stay active.
 “Let your pain guide your activity” was my doctor’s welcome advice, with one exception: no twisting.
 This meant an adjustment to my yoga practice—and no shoveling–but otherwise, I could get back outside on snowshoes.

-Yoga As A Remedy
+Yoga as a Remedy

 Example Outdoor Yoga Poses

-Mountain Pose & Forward Fold
+Mountain Pose and Forward Fold